Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 The legendary swordsmaiden, the Chaos Slayer, The Blind White Knight and Witch Queen of The West isn’t just bad when it comes to dealing with the daily, jugular-stabbing mediocrity of high management, but she hates it more than anything- anything.

-Once she almost got her intestines zipped out by a Trenchling, trying to slurp up her internals like a noodle.
-Due to a very long and extreme set of consequences leading up to that point, she also had no pain-nullification enchantment working over her, so she felt every bit, as far as the bastard had got, in making her its personal spaghetti after it tore open her lower half.
+Once she almost got her intestines ripped out by a Trenchling, trying to slurp up her internals like a noodle.
+Due to a very long and extreme set of consequences leading up to that point, she also had no pain-nullification enchantment working over her, so she felt every bit of it.

 Magic Knights of The Old Kingdom of Reinen are great when it comes to patching themselves up physically.
 It’s not quite so easy when it comes down to fixing emotional damage.